dMacGit/dmcindoe.dev/content/posts/2020-02-12/Qemu-Setup-Win10.md

 <!--more-->

-# How to Setup Proxmox and Qemu in Windows 10.
+# Setup Qemu agent in Windows 10.

-My particular use case for having Qemu setup, is so I can make use of Proxmox backup shceduling.
+My particular use case for having Qemu setup, is so I can make use of Proxmox backup scheduling.
 All my VM's need to run Qemu to do this, without errors.

 This is a brief guide to downloading, installing, and testing it on a Windows 10 VM.